What Is the Difference Between Stocks and Index Funds?

 Investors who bought ownership in successful companies in the past have grown very rich.
 Imagine if you became part owner of Microsoft, Google, Berkshire Hathaway, Coca-Cola, Nike, eBay, Target, Disney, or American Express when they were small.

 As their profits grew, you benefited based upon the total ownership you held.
-In fact, a $10,000 investment in Wal-Mart when the company first issued stock to outside investors, has now grown to more than $10,000,000 with dividends reinvested!
+A $10,000 investment in Wal-Mart when the company first issued stock to outside investors, has now grown to more than $10,000,000 with dividends reinvested!

 On the other hand, companies fail.
 Sometimes, they slowly atrophy like the American car manufacturers.
 Other times, they end in a spectacularly catastrophic meltdown, like Enron.
 If you own stock in these companies, your shares might be worthless, just as if you owned a local bakery that had to shut its doors.